 Boy, were they surprised when their seeds started to sprout inside the bags!

-Expand the Activity
+Growing Beans: Expand the Learning

 Read books related to seeds and growing.
 Two of my favorites are Jasper’s Beanstalk by Nick Butterworth and The Enormous Watermelon by Alison Hawes.